kckuei/hashmap-final-project/README.md

 ## Hash Table Concepts
 * Hashmaps can be used to implement the dictionary ADT with key/value pairs.
 * Think of hashmaps as basically a table of buckets or slots to hold values.
-* The principle mechanics to be understood involve hashing for insertion indices, and collision resolution.
+* The principle mechanics to be understood are hashing for the insertion index, and resolution of colliding indices for different key/value pairs.
 * To get the insertion index/address for a value, we hash the key (string) as follows:
 	* `index = hash_func(key) % m`, where `m` is the capacity of the table.
 	* Note the mod is to wrap the hash result such that `index <= m`.